 Roberto dos Santos

-This profile was prepared when Roberto dos Santos was elected to the Ashoka Fellowship in 1987.
+This description of Roberto dos Santos's work was prepared when Roberto dos Santos was elected to the Ashoka Fellowship in 1987.

 The New Idea